Infant Brain Imaging Study

-- All families will receive developmental evaluations of their infant at 6, 12, and 24 months along with a detailed clinical report.
+- All families will receive developmental evaluations of their child, along with a detailed clinical report.

-- All families will receive advice regarding appropriate intervention services if needed.
+- All families will receive advice regarding appropriate intervention services.

 - Information regarding your children’s developmental profile can be used in educational planning.

-- Advice and referral information regarding your child’s development will be provided if needed.
+- Advice and referral information regarding your child’s development and behavior.

 What are the risks of participating in this study, and what safeguards are in place to minimize any risks?

-This study is approved by a human subjects committee at Seattle Children’s Hospital and the University of Washington, and all efforts are made to minimize any potential risks.
-Psychological and behavioral testing of your child may reveal difficulties with language, cognitive development, or socialization, as well as a diagnosis of an ASD at 24 months of age.
-This information will be shared with you along with any follow-up recommendations identified.
+This study is approved by a human subjects committee at Seattle Children’s Hospital, and all efforts are made to minimize any potential risks.
+Psychological and behavioral testing of your child may reveal difficulties with language, mental processing or socialization, as well as a diagnosis of an ASD, which will be reported to you with appropriate follow-up recommendations.
 Similarly, although no clinically significant brain structural findings are expected, all MRIs will be evaluated by a board-certified pediatric neuroradiologist, and you will be informed of any clinically significant findings with appropriate follow-up recommendations.